Skip to main content

 1

-You can take a new photo with your camera, or tap From gallery to select an existing image from your phone.
+Take a new photo with your camera, or choose an existing image from your gallery.

 2